Capitol Reef’s Best Sights Along Route 24 Scenic Byway

-Take in the incredible view from Panorama Point, 2.5 miles west of the visitors center on the south side of Highway 24.
+Take in the incredible view from Panorama Point, 2.5 miles (4 km) west of the visitors center on the south side of Highway 24.
 Follow signs south for 250 yards to Panorama Point and views of Capitol Reef, the distant Henry Mountains to the east, and looming Boulder Mountain to the west.
 The large black basalt boulders were swept down from Boulder Mountain to the reef as part of giant debris flows between 8,000 and 200,000 years ago.

 Historic Fruita School

 Remnants of the pioneer community of Fruita stretch along the narrow Fremont River Canyon.
 The Fruita Schoolhouse is just east of the visitors center on the north side of Highway 24.
 Early settlers completed this one-room log structure, housing grades one through eight, in 1896.
 Mormon church meetings, dances, town meetings, elections, and other community gatherings took place here.
 A lack of students caused the school to close in 1941.
 Although the schoolhouse is locked, you can peer inside the windows and take photos.
 You can also listen to stories about the Fruita Schoolhouse on audioposts.

 Farther down the canyon, 1.2 miles (1.9 km) east of the visitors center on the north side of Highway 24, are several panels of Fremont petroglyphs; watch for the road signs and parking area.
 Several mountain sheep and human figures with headdresses decorate the cliff.
 You can see more petroglyphs by walking to the left and right along the cliff face.
 Stay on the trail, and do not climb the talus slope.
 During the summer, rangers give talks about Fremont culture at 3pm daily.